robotindex/robotindex-data/README.md

-                             file's comments for how it works. sync-products.yml         Scheduled workflow (every ~2 days, offset from sync-data.yml, plus manual dispatch) that re-extracts directory.json and every products/<id>.json from the live site's HTML and opens a PR if anything changed.
+                             file's comments for how it works. sync-products.yml         Scheduled workflow (every ~2 days, offset from sync-data.yml, plus manual dispatch) that re-extracts directory.json and every products/<id>.json from the live site's HTML, validates both the records and the product<->builds-mods link graph, and opens a PR if anything changed.
 See scripts/sync_products.py for how it works. scripts/ validate_data.py          Validates builds-mods.json / models-data.json against their schemas.